 If a solid surface is not found within the ideal depth due to internal decay, a repair won’t be suitable and we will advise replacing the stone.

 We may also recommend a replacement or descaling of the stone due to it’s location on the building.

 For example, repairing areas directly above doorways and paths should be avoided.
-Although a well executed repair can last upwards of 15 years, they are the temporary option and will eventually fail and detach from the original stone.
+Although a well executed repair can last upwards of 10 plus years, they are temporary and will eventually fail and detach from the original stone.

 In this example, the original stone would of been dressed on a comfortable waist high table.
 Here I’m dressing the repair in situ creating a “stugged” surface finish to match the surrounding stonework.

 At this stage we can also cut false joints that will be pointed in lime mortar to create the illusion of a built in stone.